 We will leave this island tomorrow.

 There are other places in Greece we have said we want to visit, other places we have to see.
 I still can’t believe we are going to go though.
-I can’t completely believe we will leave all this behind us.
+I can’t contemplate that we will leave all this behind us.

-And I know I will think always of all those Corfu days that were just not to be.
+I will always think of all those Corfu days that were just not to be.